Stellar-Suite/Stellar-Suite.github.io/README.md

 It is also capable of running the underlying applications with debug tools such as valgrind and flamegraph for debugging crashes and performance issues that may be introduced.
 It manages audio via pulseaudio/pipewire null sinks.

 ## [Hyperwarp](https://github.com/Stellar-Suite/Hyperwarp)

+**Hyperwarp is an optional component, you may run streamerd standalone now without injecting into a process by adding new flags to streamerd.**

 Most of the focus for the past few weeks has been here.
 It's the most time consuming, nontrivial, and cursed part of the project.
 Hyperwarp is a big Rust based `LD_PRELOAD` library that invasively modifies (good luck running this on a game with anticheat) the runtime behavior of any binary it is injected to.
 A variety of things are hooked into like swapbuffers and it currently supports OpenGL only but at this point in time it's "capture" feature capability "works" as a MVP but there are some caveats (performance possibly) that will be listed in the Hyperwarp docs soon